analyticsbyted/portfolio2/docs/work-catalog.md

 1. Place the poster in `src/assets/...` (see Assets guide for sizing).
 2. Import the poster at the top of `Work.jsx`.
 3. Append a new object to the appropriate array (`dataScienceProjects`, `dataAnalysisProjects`, `biProjects`, `nlpProjects`, `webDevProjects`, or `researchProjects`).
-4. For live demos, include `demoLink` and `demoLabel` to render a second CTA.
+4. For live demos, include `demoLink`/`demoLabel` (standard tabs) or `link`/`repoLink` for Web apps to render dual CTAs.

 ### Posters
 See `docs/assets.md` for sizing.
 In brief:
 - Web apps: 16:9 at 1280×720
 - Research/BI/Data: 4:3 at 1200×900
 - For fixed-height frames (`h-48`), small thumbnails at ~360–400 px long edge work well.

+### Card UX Details
+- Subtle hover lift and focus-visible ring for accessibility.
+- Thin gradient bar at the top of poster frames for hierarchy.
+- Multi-line clamp (3 lines) on Challenge/Solution/Impact when collapsed; full content on expand.
+- Keyboard support: Enter/Space toggles expand; Tab cycles CTAs.